 Rent your car when you’re not using it

-You can make even more money when you’re not driving by renting your car on a site like Turo or GetAround.
+You can make even more money when you’re not driving by renting your car on a site like Turo.
 This site connects vehicle owners with people who need short-term transportation like trucks or cargo vans.

 All you have to do is list your car on Turo and hand over the keys.
 You’ll get paid directly through the app.